Insurance and Protection

 British citizens require a passport when travelling outside of their national territory.
 Outside of the EU you will need to have a full passport valid for more than 6 months after the departure date.
-Visas are required for British citizens travelling to Tanzania.
 More information will be sent to you at the time of booking your holiday.

-Non British citizens should check with the relevant authorities as to their visa requirements for France, Morocco and Tanzania.
+Non British citizens should check with the relevant authorities as to their visa requirements for France and Morocco.

-Both Morocco and Tanzania have recommended or compulsory immunisations.
+Morocco have recommended or compulsory immunisations.
 Further information will be provided at the time of booking.

 Safety and Activity Holidays